Maine Arts and Humanities in Medicine

-The Certificate, Arts & Humanities in Medicine, is the result of an inter-organizational working group from Northern Light/Eastern Maine Medical Center (NL/EMMC) and the University of Maine.
-This program is focused on the intersection of arts, humanities and medicine seeks to bring together practitioners from many fields and disciplines to explore imaginative solutions to the issue of well being in the 21st century.
+Maine Arts & Humanities in Medicine, is the result of an inter-organizational working group from Northern Light/Eastern Maine Medical Center (NL/EMMC), the UMaine Institute of Medicine and Intermedia Department of the University of Maine.
+This program is focused on the intersection of arts, humanities and medicine.
+The program brings together practitioners from many fields and disciplines to explore imaginative solutions to the issue of well being in the 21st century.

 This program is designed to draw from multiple disciplines that will ultimately complement, challenge, and inspire the imaginations of practitioners and patients alike by bringing together creative producers and medical practitioners to explore creative approaches to health and well-being and the role of the arts and humanities in such endeavors.

 The certificate is a concentration within the Intermedia Program and thus draws from existing Intermedia courses as well as develops a key two-semester sequence on Arts and Medicine.
-The participants from Northern Light/Eastern Maine Medical Center will be supported by a Fellowship provided by Northern Light.
+The UMaine Institute of Medicine has provided two fellowships- one artist, and one medical to participate in the program.

 Program Goals and Objectives